lakshaykun/Keeping-Up-with-the-Winner/README.md

 - ✅ **Optimized Performance**: Parallel processing for computationally intensive tasks (2-4x faster)
 - ✅ **Experiment Reproducibility**: Scripts to reproduce research figures from the paper
 - ✅ **Export Capabilities**: Download results as CSV and visualizations as PNG
+- ✅ **PDF Report Generation**: One-click comprehensive reports with all analyses and visualizations
 - ✅ **Adaptive Algorithms**: Smart optimization based on graph size and task complexity

 ---